sergonie/framework/docs/README.md

 ### Providers

 #### Config Provider
-Config provider is used to provide additional configuration settings to config service `\Igni\Application\Config`.
+Config provider is used to provide additional configuration settings to config service `\Sergonie\Application\Config`.

 #### Controller Provider
 Controller provider is used to register controllers within the application.